Minefubi123/ChadsReMi/README.md

-# DoReMi-World
+# ChadsReMi
-Do Re Mi World, a mod for Terraria using tModLoader
+ChadsReMi, a mod for Terraria using tModLoader